What is Heat Capacity?

 - Heat capacity for a given matter depends on its size or quantity and hence it is an extensive property.
 The unit of heat capacity is joule per Kelvin or joule per degree Celsius.

-Where, Q is the heat energy required to bring about a temperature change of ΔT and C is heat capacity of the system under study.
+Where Q is the heat energy required to bring about a temperature change of ΔT and C is the heat capacity of the system under study.

 Specific Heat Capacity

 Scientists needed a quantity that has no dependence on the quantity or size of matter under consideration for thermodynamic studies this made them define specific heat capacity.
 It is an intensive property as it is independent of the quantity or size of the matter.
 Specific heat capacity for any substance or matter can be defined as the amount of heat energy required to raise the temperature of a unit mass of that substance by one degree Celsius.
 Mathematically it is given as:

 Here Q is the amount of heat energy required to change the temperature of m (kg) of a substance by ΔT, s is the specific heat capacity of the system.